Skip to main content

 Can there be more than one deputy?

 Yes.
-The Court of Protection can appoint multiple deputies, either to act:
+The Court of Protection can appoint multiple Deputies, either to act:

 • Jointly – all decisions must be made together, which can be slower but ensures shared responsibility.

-• Jointly and severally – deputies can act together or independently, offering more flexibility.
+• Jointly and severally – Deputies can act together or independently, offering more flexibility.

 This is common when siblings or close relatives share the responsibility.
-The court will decide the most suitable arrangement based on the application and family circumstances.
+The Court will decide the most suitable arrangement based on the application and family circumstances.

 What Responsibilities Does a Deputy Have?

-Once appointed by the Court of Protection, a deputy takes on serious legal responsibilities.
+Once appointed by the Court of Protection, a Deputy takes on serious legal responsibilities.
 They must always act in the best interests of the person with dementia and follow the rules set out by the Mental Capacity Act 2005.

 Typical duties fall into two key areas: